nsidc/granule-metgen/README.md

 ## Requirements

-To use the `nsidc-metgen` command-line tool, `metgenc`, you must first have Python version 3.12 installed.
+To use the `nsidc-metgen` command-line tool, `metgenc`, you must have Python version 3.12 installed.
 To determine the version of Python you have, run this at the command-line: